pestphp/docs/skipping-tests.md

 })->skip();
 ```

-Naturally, when you use the `skip` method instead of running the test, the output will provide you with feedback indicating that the test was skipped.
+When running your tests, Pest will inform you about any tests that were skipped.

 ```php
   ...